bimmerconnected/bimmer_connected/README.rst

-This library is basically a best-of of other similar solutions I found, yet none of them provided a ready to use library with a matching interface to be used in Home Assistant and is available on pypi...
+This library is basically a best-of of other similar solutions I found, yet none of them provided a ready to use library with a matching interface to be used in Home Assistant and is available on pypi.

 * https://github.com/edent/BMW-i-Remote/blob/master/python/bmw.py
 * https://github.com/jupe76/bmwcdapi/blob/master/bmwcdapi.py